The history of African Americans in Durham, like that of African Americans throughout the United States, is a harrowing, resilient one.

 Durham's Black History

 Like much of the antebellum South, Durham was home to a number of plantations during the 1800s, including Stagville, one of the largest in the region.
-Approximately 900 slaves lived and worked on its 30,000 acres.
+Approximately 900 enslaved Black people lived and worked on its 30,000 acres.
 The lives of these individuals are well documented: they worked as laborers, skilled craftsmen and artisans and built most of the plantation buildings.
 Within the slave quarters, rich cultural traditions were cultivated, including crafts, music, dance and social customs often continued from African origins.

 Following the end of the Civil War, a contingent of Durham's African Americans were able to attempt to establish a safe haven from the continued injustice of sharecropping and Jim Crow, leaving plantations as free persons, and carving out their own communities and opportunities.
 They formed the Hayti neighborhood, which developed into a thriving business and residential district that received national acclaim for empowering African Americans, including written praise from W. E. B. Du Bois and Booker T. Washington.
-Around the same time, efforts were made to provide educational opportunities for blacks, including the founding of Dr. James E. Shepard's National Religious Training School and Chautauqua, which later became North Carolina Central University (NCCU).
-It became the first state-supported liberal arts college for blacks in the nation.
+Around the same time, efforts were made to provide educational opportunities for Blacks, including the founding of Dr. James E. Shepard's National Religious Training School and Chautauqua, which later became North Carolina Central University (NCCU).
+It became the first state-supported liberal arts college for Blacks in the nation.

 Another famous Durham civil rights advocate, Dr. Pauli Murray (1910-1985), advocated for gender and racial equality.
 As the first woman — queer woman, at that — to be ordained as an Episcopal priest and first African American to earn a JSD from Yale Law School, Murray was a trailblazer.
 You can find murals celebrating Murray's life across Durham, in addition to her childhood home, which was named a National Historic Landmark by the Department of the Interior.